 Current trends in the study of condyles involve advanced imaging techniques, such as MRI and CT scans, which allow for detailed visualization of the bony and cartilaginous structures of the joints.
 These techniques are invaluable for diagnosing subtle injuries or early signs of arthritis that may not be apparent on conventional X-rays.
 Three-dimensional imaging and modeling are also increasingly used to analyze the biomechanics of condyles and to plan surgical interventions with greater precision.

 Another area of active research is the development of new treatments for cartilage damage affecting condyles.
-Cartilage has limited capacity for self-repair, so injuries can lead to progressive joint degeneration.
+On the flip side, cartilage has limited capacity for self-repair, so injuries can lead to progressive joint degeneration.
 Current treatment options include microfracture surgery (which stimulates cartilage repair by creating small fractures in the underlying bone), osteochondral autograft transplantation (which involves transplanting healthy cartilage and bone from one area of the joint to another), and cell-based therapies (such as injecting chondrocytes, cartilage-producing cells, into the damaged area).
 Researchers are also exploring the potential of tissue engineering to create artificial cartilage grafts that can be implanted into the joint to restore function.

 Tips and Expert Advice